d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/transformer.md

     figsize=(7, 3.5))
 ```

-[**To visualize both the decoder self-attention weights and the encoder-decoder attention weights,
+[**To visualize both the decoder self-attention weights and the encoder--decoder attention weights,
 we need more data manipulations.**]
 For example,
 we fill the masked attention weights with zero.
 Note that
 the decoder self-attention weights
-and the encoder-decoder attention weights
+and the encoder--decoder attention weights
 both have the same queries:
 the beginning-of-sequence token followed by
 the output tokens and possibly